 BIG question is:

 you should be reading.
-You should RUN from Jesus Always!
+You should RUN from Sarah Young and Jesus Always!

 Always is an interesting follow-up to Jesus Calling.
+There has been

-What's wrong with writing a devotional as though Jesus were speaking
+wrong with writing a devotional as though Jesus were speaking the words?

 Always: A Quick Test.